 No one is allowed to wear a fake mustache inside a church for fear that it would amuse people.

 Why?
-Well, we all know that a church is a place of worship and prayer, and it should be respected all times, so it should be expected that causing distraction would be prohibited.
+Well, we all know that a church is a place of worship and prayer, and it should be respected at all times, so it should be expected that causing distraction would be prohibited.

 But really, who is going to be silly enough to wear a blindfold while driving?
 No one, I hope.

 The reason behind this was, many years ago, bear wrestling was a crude form of entertainment to spectators and punishment for criminals.

 Have you ever dared to wake a bear that's fast asleep to get a selfie?

-Doing a little research before going to a particular destination is always helpful, especially when you are going to places that are sensitive when it comes to history and culture.
+Doing a little research before going to a particular destination is always helpful, especially when you are going to sensitive places when it comes to history and culture.

 It is against the law to mispronounce ‘Arkansas.'
-Accordingly, the name and pronunciation of ‘Arkansas' (pronounced as ar-kan-saw) reflect the heritage of the state.
+Accordingly, the name and pronunciation of ‘Arkansas' (pronounced as ar-kan-saw) reflect the state's heritage.

 You might want to be a little careful about where you place your change, especially if you happen to be one of those rare individuals who enjoys putting coins in your ears, as it is illegal in Hawaii to do so.